How to deal with regression in potty training?

 Don't punish your child for accidents

 Even if accidents are frustrating, there's no point in punishing your child.
-It will only increase the insecurity and anxiety he may feel.
-Don't show annoyance or irritation, as this would be counterproductive.
+It will only increase their insecurity and anxiety.
+It would be counterproductive to show annoyance or irritation.

 The FAQ of potty training regression